INIT6Source/UNOFFICIAL_CERTIFIED_BLOCKHAIN_PRACTIONER_STUDY_GUIDE/Module 2 - Ethereum Overview/7 - Test Networks.md

 ### **Goerli Testnet**
 - A cross-client proof-of-authority (PoA) testnet supporting multiple Ethereum clients.
-- **Features**: Stable, reliable, and widely supported.
+- Stable, reliable, and widely supported.
-- **Use Cases**: General smart contract and DApp testing.
+- General smart contract and DApp testing.
-- **Getting Test Ether**: Use Goerli faucets.
+- Uses Goerli faucets.

 ### **Sepolia Testnet**
 - A newer testnet designed for lightweight efficiency.
-- **Features**: Faster block times and lower resource requirements.
+- Faster block times and lower resource requirements.
-- **Use Cases**: Quick testing cycles and simpler workflows.
+- Quick testing cycles and simpler workflows.
-- **Getting Test Ether**: Faucets and community resources.
+- Uses faucets and community resources.

 ### **Ropsten Testnet**
-- One of the oldest and most widely used Ethereum test networks, employing a proof-of-work (PoW) consensus mechanism similar to the original Ethereum mainnet before the Merge.
+- One of the oldest and most widely used test networks, employing a proof-of-work (PoW).
-- **Use Cases**: Projects requiring a test environment that closely resembles the traditional PoW mainnet setup.
+- Projects requiring a test environment that closely resemble PoW mainnet setup.
-- **Getting Test Ether**:
-  - Ropsten faucet services like [faucet.ropsten.be](http://faucet.ropsten.be/)
+- Uses Ropsten faucet services like [faucet.ropsten.be](http://faucet.ropsten.be/) and social media.
-  - Requests on social media platforms like Twitter.

 ### **Kovan Testnet**
 - A test network utilizing the proof-of-authority (PoA) consensus mechanism, resulting in faster block times.
-- **Use Cases**: Ideal for rapid iterations and testing scenarios that require swift transaction finality.
+- Ideal for rapid iterations and testing scenarios that require swift transaction finality.
-- **Getting Test Ether**: Use the Kovan Faucet.
+- Uses the Kovan Faucet.

 ### **Rinkeby Testnet**
 - A stable and reliable PoA test network known for swift block times and consistent performance.
-- **Use Cases**: Commonly used by developers for DApp testing and contract deployment in a steady environment.
+- Commonly used by developers for DApp testing and contract deployment in a steady environment.
-- **Getting Test Ether**: Use the Rinkeby Faucet.
+- Uses the Rinkeby Faucet.

 ---

 ## **Private Nodes like Ganache**

-- In addition to public test networks, developers can use private Ethereum nodes like Ganache for local testing and development.
+- Developers can use private Ethereum nodes like Ganache for local testing and development.
 - Provides a fully controllable local blockchain environment.
 - Enables simulation of various scenarios, control over block times, and thorough testing of contract logic without external dependencies.